parasytezz/tp/docs/DeveloperGuide.md

 The class diagram below represents the contact book system

 <u>Class Diagram for Contact Manager</u>

 ![ContactClassDiagram.drawio.png](Images%28DG%29/ContactClassDiagram.drawio.png)

 **General Classes**
 - The `PlanPal` class is the main entry point of the system, containing a `main(String[])` method to launch the application.
 - The `ParserFactory` class is a factory that provides different parsers (e.g., `ContactParser`) based on the input type.
-- The `Parser` class is an abstract class with methods to load and process commands from a file.
+- The `Parser` class is a class with methods to load and process commands from a file.
 - The `BackUpManager` class manages data backups, including backing up, restoring, and creating directories for backup files.
 - The `UI` class is responsible for displaying messages and menus to the user.
 - The `ListFunctions` interface defines methods for list operations like adding, deleting, and finding items.